OAI/OpenAPI-Specification/versions/2.0.md

 Field Name | Type | Description
 ---|:---:|---
-<a name="pathItemRef"/>$ref | `string` | Allows for an external definiton of this path item.
-The referenced stucture MUST be in the format of a [Path Item Object](#pathItemObject).
+<a name="pathItemRef"/>$ref | `string` | Allows for an external definition of this path item.
+The referenced structure MUST be in the format of a [Path Item Object](#pathItemObject).
 If there are conflicts between the referenced definition and this Path Item's definition, the behavior is *undefined*.
 <a name="pathItemGet"/>get | [Operation Object](#operationObject) | A definition of a GET operation on this path.
 <a name="pathItemPut"/>put | [Operation Object](#operationObject) | A definition of a PUT operation on this path.
 <a name="pathItemPost"/>post | [Operation Object](#operationObject) | A definition of a POST operation on this path.